elastic/kibana/packages/kbn-esql-validation-autocomplete/README.md

 1. the query
 2. the expected suggestions (can be strings or `Partial<SuggestionRawDefinition>`)
 3. the trigger character.
 This should only be included if the test is intended to validate a "Trigger Character" trigger kind from Monaco ([ref](https://microsoft.github.io/monaco-editor/typedoc/enums/languages.CompletionTriggerKind.html#TriggerCharacter))
-4. the position.
-This should be included if the test is validating an "Invoke" trigger kind from Monaco ([ref](https://microsoft.github.io/monaco-editor/typedoc/enums/languages.CompletionTriggerKind.html#Invoke)), or if the test is validating a trigger character entered prior to the final occurance of that trigger character in the given query.
-5. custom callback data such as a list of indicies or a field list
+4. custom callback data such as a list of indicies or a field list